We found 5 orthopedic surgeons near Big Rapids, MI.

 Clinical interests: Knee Problems, Arthroscopic Surgery, Pain, Sports Health, Ankle Problems, Arthritis, Elbow ...
 (Read more)

-Dr. James Mueller is a medical specialist in orthopedic trauma, hand surgery, and adult orthopedic reconstructive surgery.
-Dr. Mueller is in-network for Medicare insurance.
-He studied medicine at the University of Michigan Medical School.
-His residency was performed at Henry Ford Hospital.
+Dr. James Mueller's medical specialty is orthopedic trauma, hand surgery, and adult orthopedic reconstructive surgery.
+He is an in-network provider for Medicare insurance.
+He is a graduate of the University of Michigan Medical School and a graduate of Henry Ford Hospital's residency program.

 Conditions / Treatments